-- 2. In addition to the Reporting Requirement in D.14-05-025, a calculation should be provided of the number of hours when the utility forecasts that trigger criteria will be reached, as a percentage of hours in which trigger conditions were reached in the same time period (monthly and annual basis). - 3.
-The total energy dispatched as a proportion of maximum available energy for each DR program under scope of the proceeding (monthly and annual breakdowns).
-This comparison should be provided in both percentage and nominal (MWh) terms.
-An example of the format is provided below: - a.
-In 2017 record year, utility A's CBP program dispatched 100MWh.
+- a.
+In 2018 record year, utility A's CBP program dispatched 100MWh.
 This is compared to a total maximum available dispatch of 200 MWh for that program. - b.
-Therefore, utility A's CBP program did not dispatch 100 MWh of its total maximum available energy. - c.
-In 2017 record year, utility A dispatched 50% of the available energy in the CBP program. - 4.
+Therefore, utility A's CBP program did not dispatch 100 MWh of its total maximum available energy. - In 2018 record year, utility A dispatched 50% of the available energy in the CBP program. - 4.
 For each event the full capacity was not dispatched, an explanation should be provided as to why the DR resource was not dispatched to its maximum availability during the record period. - 5.
-If the metrics in 3) above show that available energy was not dispatched for a program, provide an estimate of the net cost impact on overall resource dispatch of not utilizing maximum available amounts when the program triggers have been forecasted to be reached.
-This metric should focus on the net cost of dispatching metric (3)(b).

-- 6. Metrics should be provided by the utility to identify whether the selection of DR events called minimized the utility's overall portfolio costs of dispatching supply resources.
+If the metrics in (3.) above show that available energy was not dispatched for a program, provide an estimate of the net cost impact on overall resource dispatch of not utilizing maximum available amounts when the program triggers have been forecasted to be reached.
+This metric should focus on the net cost of dispatching metric (3)(b). - 6.
+Metrics should be provided by the utility to identify whether the selection of DR events called minimized the utility's overall portfolio costs of dispatching supply resources.
 This assessment should include the average hourly net cost impact by program. - a.
 For events dispatched in the record year. - b.
-For all time periods when DR program triggers were forecasted by the utility (whether dispatched or not). - c.
+For all time periods when DR program triggers were forecasted by the utility (whether dispatched or not).

+- c.
 Comparison of a) and b) in both percentages and nominal (MWh) terms. - 7.
 An explanation of how opportunity cost analyses were used to make the decision to call or not call an event.
 This should include an explanation of the opportunity cost methodology and demonstration of its application.

-SDG&E has reviewed the preceding requirements, and in the following, discusses how the metrics SDG&E supplied in the accompanying attachments to this testimony comply with the Decision.
+SDG&E has reviewed the preceding requirements, and in the following, discusses how the metrics SDG&E supplied in the accompanying attachments to this testimony for record period 2018 comply with these requirements.